 - Minimum academic entry requirements: Applicants must have achieved a minimum of BBB by the end of S5.

 - Other mandatory requirements: Experience of caring.
 Interview.
-Must include two science subjects from Chemistry, Biology (or Human Biology), Physics and Mathematics.
-Applicants who do not possess Chemistry as one of their two required science subjects at Higher Level must have a minimum of Standard Grade Chemistry at Band 1/2.
+Must include two science subjects from Chemistry, Biology (or Human Biology), Physics or Maths.
+Applicants who do not have Chemistry as one of their two required science subjects at Higher Level must have a minimum of Standard Grade Chemistry at Band 1/2.
 A pass in Standard Grade or Intermediate English is also required.

 - Other mandatory requirements: Experience of caring.
 Interview.
 Must include Chemistry or Biology at Higher Level 6.
 Applicants who do not possess Chemistry at HL should possess Chemistry at SL.
-A minimum of 6 points in English at SL is also required.
+English at SL6 also required.

 For applicants whose first language is not English, the University sets a minimum English Language proficiency level.